nori-dot-eco/contracts/docs/Market.md

 function onERC1155Received(address, address, uint256 id, uint256, bytes) external returns (bytes4)
 ```

 Handles the receipt of an ERC1155 token.
-This function is called at the end of a  &#x60;safeTransferFrom&#x60; after the balances have been updated.
-To accept the transfer(s), this must return  &#x60;bytes4(keccak256(&quot;onERC1155Received(address,address,uint256,uint256,bytes)&quot;))&#x60;  (i.e. 0xf23a6e61, or its own function selector).
+This function is called at the end of a  `safeTransferFrom` after the balances have been updated.
+To accept the transfer(s), this must return  `bytes4(keccak256("onERC1155Received(address,address,uint256,uint256,bytes)"))`  (i.e., 0xf23a6e61, or its own function selector).

 <i>See [IERC1155Receiver](  https://docs.openzeppelin.com/contracts/4.x/api/token/erc1155#ERC1155Receiver) for more.
 ##### Requirements: